 As you age, the lens of your eyes also age.
 As it grows old, a few of its cells die and accumulate, thus turning the lens cloudy and yellow.
-This results in vision problems like blurriness, fuzzy images of yellowed or fading colors.
+This results in problems like blurry vision, fuzzy images of yellowed or fading colors.
 This condition is known as cataract.
 Anyone can be at a risk of cataract.
 Let’s understand more about this condition and its various types.

 Types Of Cataracts